Underdisc/underdisc.github.io/src/blog/7_serialization_with_valkor/index.md

 After finishing gizmos, the next major task was serialization.
 There's a few popular options for this.
 One can use JSON as the file format and use something like [nlohmann/jsoncpp](https://github.com/nlohmann/json) for the cpp side of it.
 [YAML](https://yaml.org/) is also an option.
 There are probably plenty of small options out there as well.
 As has been typical for me, I decided to not use any of those options and instead made my own serialization language that can be read using a small cpp library I cooked up.
 This language is called Valkor.

 Similar to gizmos, my reason for making this is a concoction of control and curiousity.
-When it comes to control, making my own language gives me the opportunity to make any decisions I want.
+When it comes to control, making my own serialization language gives me the opportunity to make any decisions I want.
 I can make it look how I want and I can make the processing work how I want.
 It turns out this is both a blessing and a curse.
 That will become apparent throughout the post.
 Curiosity takes the role of main ingredient in this mixture, though.
 In college, one of the last classes I took was on compilers and interpreters.
-I learned about everything one would need to make a serialization language from that class.
-It would feel strange not to take a crack at making my own language after having a class on the topic and it would really become a missed opportunity.
+I learned about everything one would need to make a serialization language from the beginning of that class.
+It would feel strange not to take a crack at making my own language after having a class that directly discussed the topic and it would really become a missed opportunity.
 With that thought in mind, I was curious about what hills there were to climb while making a language.
 Albeit a simple language, but there must be hills nonetheless.
-It turns out there are many and a lot of it comes down to the "freedom" that comes with making a language.
+It turns out there are many and a lot of it comes down to the "freedom" that comes with making it.

 Like my last post, this one will also be split up into a few sections.
 First, I'll cover the inception of the language and how I got started.
 After that, I'll give an overview of what using the language's cpp interface looks like for performing data serialization.
 Then, last but not least, I'll talk about the deserialization process.
 Along the entire way, I'll be discussing the problems I encountered while developing.
 The implementation for the language can be found in Varkor's [vlk directory](https://github.com/Underdisc/Varkor/tree/master/src/vlk).
 Here's [another link](https://github.com/Underdisc/Varkor/tree/62017a04ea90c7dcd455290d861378f3168a4c4e/src/vlk) for the repo's top commit when this was posted since things may change in the future.
 Without further ado, let's dive in.